 - Article 28 Certified Hospital Facilities (both public and private)

-- Article 28 Certified Diagnostic and Treatment Centers (both public and private)
+- Article 28 Certified Freestanding facilities (formerly Diagnostic and Treatment Centers, both public and private)

-- Municipal and Governmental Operated Entities including Counties, Cities, Towns, Villages, etc.
+- Local Government Operated Entities including Counties, Cities, Towns, Villages, etc.

 - Freestanding Not-For-Profit Entities

 - Freestanding For-Profit Entities

 - Not-For-Profit Entity - A not-for-profit entity is a corporation formed pursuant to the Not-for-Profit Corporation Law.
 The Certificate of Incorporation of a not-for-profit entity must set forth the specific purposes for which the corporation is being formed.
 A not-for-profit corporation may not be formed for pecuniary profit or financial gain and the corporation's assets, income or profit may not be distributed to or otherwise used to benefit the corporation's members, directors or officers except as permitted by the Not-for-Profit Corporation Law